scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/usa.md

 ## The benefits of selling to the USA
-The World Bank[title](https://www.example.com) rates the USA as the 8th easiest country in the world to do business with.
+The [World Bank](http://www.doingbusiness.org/en/rankings) rates the USA as the 8th easiest country in the world to do business with.

 The USA’s a good place to export to because it: